Skip to main content

 Custom marketplace UI

 The embedded marketplace listview screen is presented as an iframe.
-If you would prefer to present marketplace integrations in your own custom UI elements, you can.
-This is helpful if you build some integrations in Prismatic, and others outside of Prismatic - you can display both together using the same UI elements.
+If you prefer to present marketplace integrations using your own custom UI elements, you can.
+This is particularly useful if you build some integrations in Prismatic and others outside of Prismatic - you can display both using consistent UI elements.